kkernick/antimony/docs/Usage.md

 integrate    Integrate a profile into the user environment
 reset        Reset a profile back to the system-defined profile
 trace        Trace a profile for missing syscalls or files
-stat         Collect stats about a profile's sandbox
 info         List installed profiles and features
-debug-shell  Drop into a debugging shell within a profile's sandbox
 seccomp      Perform operations on the SECCOMP Database
 package      Package a Profile into a self-contained package
 export       Export user profiles